fernandostc/tm-summit-challenges/content/event_engine/_index.md

 ### Logging into Event Engine Dashboard

 **1.** Connect to the portal by clicking the button or browsing to [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/).
-The following screen shows up.
+The following screen will shows.
 Enter the provided hash in the text box.
-The button in the bottom right corner changes to **Accept Terms & Login**.
+The button in the bottom right corner will change to **Accept Terms & Login**.
 Click on that button to continue.

 {{% notice warning %}}
 Don't forget to open the portal in the **Incognito Window**  in your browser.
 It will help you don't have any issue with your currently AWS account that you may will be log in already.